egilber2/Statistical_Inference_GSS/GSS_Inference_proj.md

 *Is the proportion of people who have 'Hardly Any' confidence in the press different in 2016 than it was in 2010?*

 We'll first calculate the proportion of those with 'Hardly any' confidence across the two years in question.
-This will tell us the differnce in proportions in our sample data.
-To make an infernce about the greater population of interest, we'll turn to a hypothesis test.
+This will tell us the difference in proportions in our sample data.
+To make an inference about the greater population of interest, we'll turn to a hypothesis test.
 The hypothesis test is set up as follows:

 H0(null): p\_hardly\_any(2016) = p\_hardly\_any(2010)